Parker Center: Demolition

 In August 2016, Parker Center was threatened by demolition again.
 A report from the Bureau of Engineering revealed a proposal to build a new municipal office building on the existing site of Parker Center.
 The Cultural Heritage Commission mobilized another attempt the following month to award the Parker Center with a landmark status, after having failed to meet the deadline to do so during the preceding year.

 In December 2016, the Bureau of Engineering once again recommended razing the building, saying that tearing down the structure and creating the new high-rise would cost $514 million, and that the preservation and smaller new edifice option would cost $621 million (both plans would have roughly the same amount of office space).
 The Bureau of Engineering's timetable suggested securing approvals by February 2017.

 On March 24, 2017, City Council voted unanimously to approve a proposal to demolish Parker Center and replace it with an office tower that would consolidate offices of city employees.
 The above-ground demolition of Parker Center was completed on July 15, 2019.

 In popular culture

 Parker Center appears in the police procedural media franchise Dragnet, beginning with the fifth season of the 1955 television series.
 It was most prominent in the 1966 television series, where it appeared in a majority of episodes as the headquarters of most divisions except the Juvenile Division.
+Also mentioned in Adam-12.

 The Parker Center appears in several establishing shots for the Perry Mason between 1958 and 1966.
 It appeared in seasons 3, 4 and 10 of Columbo.
 The NBC drama Hunter used the Parker Center in the sixth and seventh seasons.
 Parker Center is the location of the Priority Homicide Division, and later Major Crimes, in the television series The Closer.

 Parker Center appears in the 1983 movie Blue Thunder, the 1992 movie One False Move, and the 1970-set 2014 film Inherent Vice.
-It was also referred to in the 1997 film L.A.
+It was also referred to in the 1987 film Dragnet and the 1997 film L.A.
 Confidential.